How to Ensure Google Analytics is PECR Compliant

 To really dive into these features and understand why you might want to turn them on, read our complete guide to GDPR and Google Analytics.

-Method Two: You can use a cookie acceptance plugin to obtain explicit consent before loading the Google Analytics tracking script.
 MonsterInsights integrates with Cookiebot, one of the top cookie plugins for WordPress.
 So, if you choose to use a plugin, we recommend this one.

-With Cookiebot installed, any website visitors will be able to consent to being tracked or to opt out of tracking.
+With Cookiebot installed, any website visitors will be able to consent to being tracked or opt out of tracking.

 Which PECR Compliance Method is Right for Your Website?

-We highly recommend going with the MonsterInsights compliance method.
+I highly recommend going with the MonsterInsights compliance method.
 Here’s why:

 • We stay up-to-date on laws and update the plugin quickly if anything changes